-Russell Emanuel is a visionary entrepreneur who is the co-founder, president, and CEO of both Extreme Music, the largest grossing production music company in the world, and Bleeding Fingers Music, a forward-thinking composer collective with a specialization in television scoring — a joint venture with the legendary Hans Zimmer and Steve Kofsky.
+Russell Emanuel is a fearless entrepreneur who is the co-founder, president, and CEO of both Extreme Music, the largest grossing production music company in the world, and Bleeding Fingers Music, a forward-thinking composer collective with a specialization in television scoring — a joint venture with the legendary Hans Zimmer and Steve Kofsky.
 A progressive businessman with a punk rock ethos, Russell and his then-partner, Dolph Taylor disrupted the archaic model of music libraries and changed the entire industry’s perception of a category now worth $2 Billion.
 To this day, Extreme Music, initially acquired by Viacom and currently controlled by Sony/ATV Publishing, leads by example and upholds its reputation for expert musicianship, high-quality recordings, and detailed curation.
 In our insightful discussion, Russell speaks on his transition from overworked artist manager to the king of his castles and the technological innovations he sees on the horizon.

 I understand that your journey started in the UK.
 Can you tell us the origin story of Extreme Music?